 Trisomy Awareness Month is observed in March.
 Trisomy is a congenital disorder that occurs when there are three copies of a chromosome instead of the typical two—which is why March, the third month of the year, is chosen as a time to acknowledge these differences.
+If you have found yourself wondering "what is Down syndrome" you are not alone.

 Down syndrome (or trisomy 21) is the most frequently occurring chromosomal disorder, where the 21st chromosome is copied three times.
 Other forms of trisomy also occur, including trisomy 18 (also known as Edward's syndrome) and trisomy 13.